droid-php/droid-module-apache-php5/README.md

 The steps involved are:-

-1. Update platform packages.
-2. Install apache2 and php5 packages and other packages as sepecified.
+1. Install apache2 and php5 packages and other packages as sepecified.

 ## Assumptions